Chapter 6 Hopelessness Reigns 120724

 The Communist had been digging and expanding these tunnels for years.
 There were actually thousands of miles of them and enough hollowed out chambers below the ground to provide cover, housing, storage, and offices to support the logistics requirements for large well organized communist operations in the South.
 They provided storerooms for rice, storerooms for weapons, hospital facilities and even weapons manufacturing facilities.
 These tunnels had been continually expanded since the 1950’s when the Viet Minh were fighting the French.
 The civilian youth in the area were made to work on their expansion and upkeep.
 They were required to meet a digging quota of so many feet a day by the Communist shadow government.
 Civilian youth of villages like Ben Suc and Cu Chi were also made to attend political indoctrination classes in the evenings.
 Today some of those same tunnels around Chu Chi have been turned into tourist attractions.

 Very soon, the sound of a helicopter could be heard descending into a clearing somewhere nearby.
 Everyone stopped what they were doing and immediately perked up.
 A grunt could fall asleep almost anywhere during a five-minute break, but the sound of those beating chopper blades made sleepy eyes open wide.
 A couple guys who had been lying on their backs snoring immediately jumped to their feet.
 Why?
 Because the arrival of that chopper meant that a hot meal was on its way.
 However, I never flinched.
 I just kept leaning back on my ruck sack steadily observing the other members of my squad.
 That experience at the bunkers had really made me realize that I needed to take a closer look at everything and everyone.
 Gone was my desire to accept and be accepted in return.
 Out of this bunch, who could I really count on in a pinch?
-I now realized that's what I should concern me, and not who liked who.
-Walker was the only name that came to mind.
+I now realized that's what should concern me, and not who liked who.
+When I considered who I could trust, Walker was the only name which came to mind.

 My M-14 rifle was cradled in my right arm with the butt touching the ground between my legs and the end of the barrel pointing over my right shoulder.
 For brief stops while on the march I always sat on my steel pot, but not today.
 Today, had been a long hot walk.
 Now, I was willing to chance a sting or two from black ants to become more comfortable.
 I had spread the lower part of my body flat on the ground, with the upper part of my body propped up by my rack sack.
 It was a very comfortable position, and I could have slept like this all night.
 After the bunker debacle, I had added an M-72 rocket launcher to my wares.
 I tied it outside and crossways to the lower part of my ruck sack.
 A brand-new poncho and new poncho liner were the bulkiest items stored inside that ruck sack.
 I had acquired them just before we started on this present outing.
 Later, during the rainy season, I would add an air mattress to the items stored inside.
 Extra hand grenades were also a must.

 As I rested, our squad radio occasionally crackled and popped.
 I feared ever having to talk on that thing.
 My perfectionist mindset ran wild imagining the humiliation which would come, as a result of the stuttering and stammering which I would no doubt do if I ever had to use one.
 Furthermore, the gigantic inferiority complex which I carried around could never handle any criticism which was sure to come from the other end of my transmissions.
 No sir, I didn't need that olive drab box to make me feel any worse about myself than I already felt.
-I avoided being near those contraptions every change I got.
+I avoided being near those contraptions every chance I got.

 Chow was here but I had absolutely no intention of heading for the chow line.
 Instead, I would wait so I could be one of the last ones in line.
 That would give me a much better chance of getting the servers to give me double portions.
 What was left over would have to be thrown out anyway.
 It was a great strategy and one that had often worked.
 However, the ornithologist in Sargent Rook had evidently been keeping a close watch on "rare birds' like me.
 “Wade”, he yelled, “Go get in line”!
 Although there were other squad members milling around near me, this was clearly a shot over my bow and my bow alone.
 There was no, “Hey guys, go get in line”.
 There was simply just one sharp blast aimed directly at me.
-I responded by putting on the best "pretense" that I could muster.
+I responded by putting on the best pretense that I could muster.
 My reply sounded good to me, and I delivered it in a cool calm voice.
 I thought that sounded good too.
 I explained how I didn’t mind holding down our position while the rest of the squad went to eat.
 To me, this reply rang of selfless sacrifice.
-How could Sergeant Rook ever know that it was also disingenuous.
+How could Sergeant Rook ever know that it was also disingenuous?
 That reply should have made him come down off his high horse, but it didn't.
 “Wade”, he yelled, “I am not telling you again.
 Go get in line!”
 He sounded really angry this time.
 It was pretty embarrassing.
 After all, I wasn't a recruit.
 I was a grown man.
 But what could I do?
 There was nothing left to do, but roll off my ruck sack, stand up with my M-14 rifle clutched in my right hand, and start walking in the direction of the chow line.
 At the same time, I felt my temper rise and then subside as I was able to remind myself of two things.
 Number one was that one more day of my one-year prison sentence was almost over.
 Secondly, I reminded myself that Sergeant Rook was truly a Neanderthal, who really didn’t know any better.

 When I arrived at the end of the chow line the insulated food canisters had been placed on the tracks of a parked tank and people were helping themselves.
 This was great!
 I could help myself to double portions without having to ask.
-That was already taking away some of the agitation caused by Sgt.
-Rook’s rude behavior.
-It only took a couple minutes to get my food and head back into my squad area to continue my sojourn with good ole Sargent Rook.
+That was already taking away some of the agitation caused by Sergeant Rook’s rude behavior.
+It only took a couple minutes to get my food and head back into my squad area to continue my sojourn with good old Sargent Rook.
 As I turned to retrace my steps, I looked over my shoulder at the tank gun.
 It was pointed down what looked to be a recently cleared path which was a little wider than the tank itself.
 I instinctively glanced down the length of that cleared path for any signs of movement.
 Checking out my surroundings was just something that my dad had taught me to always do.

 This would be the only meal that I would eat today and actually the hot meals we got in the field were excellent.
 When I returned to my position, I squatted down beside my ruck sack.
 Then, I carefully laid my rifle across it to keep the barrel out of the dirt.
 Next, I pulled off my steel helmet and laid it upside down beside the ruck sack.
 I sat down on that and began eating.
 I used the helmet as a seat this time because I wanted to make absolutely sure that I wouldn’t be interrupted by a stinging black ant.
 If that happened, it could cause me to spill my food all over the ground.
 After eating most of my meal I started feeling pretty good again.
 I felt even better when I remembered that my squad had no ambush patrol tonight.
-I grabbed my entrenching tool and looked for the softest spot of ground to dig a swallow hole so I could bury my paper plate and my scrapes of food.
+I grabbed my entrenching tool and looked for the softest spot of ground to dig a shallow hole so I could bury my paper plate and my scraps of food.
 Several other guys saw what I was doing and robotically walked over and dropped their trash in the hole which I had just dug.
 This could very well be the makings of one more very hot, tiring, and boring day.
-The hot meal was definitely the highlight but "boring" was good too.
+The hot meal was definitely the highlight but boring was good too.
 I was finally learning how to appreciate a day like this.
 If Rook would transfer to another job, I was sure I could appreciate my life as a grunt even more.

 In the meantime, Winstead was going through the chow line at the tank.
 About the same time that I was burying my trash, Dennis had worked his way through that line and was standing at the front right edge of the tank.
-I am sure his mouth was watering and just as sure that he couldn’t wait to get back to his position inside the wood line so he could "chow down".
+I am sure his mouth was watering and just as sure that he couldn’t wait to get back to his position inside the wood line so he could chow down.
 However, that wasn’t to be.
 Winstead wouldn't go hungry, but he would be eating C-Rations, instead of the hot meal he was holding in his hand.

-At the same time, I was squatting down beside my ruck sack and after burying my trash, another man in my platoon, named “Porky Morton” was about to get the fright of his life.
+At this same time, I was squatting down beside my ruck sack and after burying my trash, another man in my platoon, named Porky Morton was about to get the fright of his life.
 He was sitting in his position with the rest of his squad around him and no more than thirty meters away from me.
 While blissfully chowing down on his hot meal, he saw two arms rise out of the ground and each arm flung two little black objects toward him.
-Of course, “Porky’s” plate of food went flying as he jumped to his feet and turned to run.
+Porky’s plate of food went flying as he jumped to his feet and turned to run.
 Everyone else who saw it did the same.
-The black objects were Chicom grenades and the blast from one lifted “Porky” off his feet and propelled him forward causing him to land flat on his face.
-One piece of shrapnel went through “Porky’s” ample right buttocks.
+The black objects were Chicom grenades and the blast from one lifted Porky off his feet and propelled him forward causing him to land flat on his face.
+One piece of shrapnel went through Porky’s ample right buttocks.
 Other than that, he was okay.
 The Explosion was heard by everyone.
 People like me who were close by hit the dirt.

 In the meantime, just before that first grenade exploded, Winstead was taking action.
 The movement he saw was definitely a man in black pajamas.
 Dennis never hesitated.
 In one fluid motion, he stepped clear of the tank, dropped to one knee and at the same time raised his rifle to his shoulder.
 The paper plate of food went flying, landing upside down in the dirt beside him.
 That didn’t matter because the business at hand had become much more important.
 He now realized that he was looking at a Cong running toward the tank with a grenade in each hand.
 The Cong also had an M-1 carbine slung over his back.
 Many Cong carried these at this time instead of the AKs which became more prevalent later in the year.
 The kneeling Dennis Winstead now had the butt of his rifle pressed firmly against his right shoulder with his left hand holding the stock while his left elbow rested solidly just forward of his left knee cap.
 An appreciation of the quick skill involved in Dennis’s reaction to the threat could have been lost on a casual observer but in reality, it had taken years to perfect.
 What may have seemed natural was really the practiced craft of handling a rifle since childhood.
 Others around him were much slower to react and were somewhat confused at first.
 Several wondered why he had thrown his plate of food in the air.
 They had not yet seen the Cong charging the tank.
 Would the Cong have made it to the tank if Winstead had not been there?
 I can’t answer that question.
 I can say that it was an easy shot for Winstead especially since the man was running straight toward him.
 He carried an M-14 that could either shoot one shot at a time or with flip of a small lever it could fire fully automatic.
 In this case, one shot at a time was better.
 Breathing out and holding his breath after quickly lining up the front and back sights on the mid-section of the Cong, he squeezed the trigger.
 The man instantly dropped dead in full stride, sliding a little ways across the ground as the thirty-caliber full metal jacket bullet passed through his chest and hit the hard laterite ground behind him causing a little spark.
 This threat was now eliminated but it was not over, not by a long shot.
 The tank crew scurried up the side of the tank and into the hatches to assume their battle positions.
 Food canisters went flying off the right track of the armored beast as it lurched forward a couple feet.
 One container bounced by Winstead’s head just as he was rising to his feet.